 How Can I Get Funding for Solar Panels on My Farm?

 Did you know that the U.S. Department of Agriculture (USDA) offers financial assistance to fund photovoltaic energy projects on your farm or ranch?
-Solar panels can increase your operation’s profitability and you may even be eligible for funding from government grant programs for solar panels.
-One of those grants called the Rural Energy for America Program (REAP).
+Solar panels can increase your operation’s profitability.
+One government grant program for solar panels on farms is called the Rural Energy for America Program (REAP).

 • Why solar energy may be a good fit for your farmers and ranchers